Foundations of Structural Causal Models with Cycles and Latent Variables: Structural causal models

-with $\Prb_{\RN^3}$ an arbitrary product probability distribution over $\RN^3$.
-The augmented functional graph and the functional graph of $\C{M}$ are depicted\footnote{For visualizing an (augmented) functional graph, we will stick to the common convention to use random variables, with the index set as subscript, instead of using the index set itself.
-With a slight abuse of notation, we will still use random variables notation in the (augmented) functional graph in the case that the SCM has no solution at all.} in Figure~\ref{fig:AugmentedFunctionalGraphs}.
+where $\alpha \neq 0$ and $\Prb_{\RN^3}$ is a product of three probability measures $\Prb_{\RN}$ over $\RN$ that are non-degenerate.
+The augmented graph $\C{G}^a(\C{M})$ and the graph $\C{G}(\C{M})$ of $\C{M}$ are depicted\footnote{For visualizing an (augmented) graph, we adapt the common convention of using random variables, with the index set as a subscript, instead of using the index set itself.
+With a slight abuse of notation, we still use the random variables notation in the (augmented) graph in the case that the SCM has no solution at all.} in Figure~\ref{fig:AugmentedGraphs} (left and center).
+Observe that if $\alpha$ had been equal to zero, then the endogenous variable $1$ would not have any parents in $\C{G}^a(\C{M})$, that is, it would not have a self-cycle and directed edge from any exogenous variables in $\C{G}^a(\C{M})$, and it would not have a self-cycle and bidirected edge from any other variable in $\C{G}(\C{M})$.
+Moreover, if one of the probability measures $\Prb_{\RN}$ over $\RN$ were degenerate, then some of the directed edges from the exogenous variables to the endogenous variables in the augmented graph $\C{G}^a(\C{M})$ and bidirected edges in the graph $\C{G}(\C{M})$ would be missing.